cyrilletuzi/angular-async-local-storage/README.md

 The last version of this library requires **Angular 5**.

-If you need support for previous versions of Angular, stay on older versions, like mentionned in Getting started.
+If you need support for previous versions of Angular, stay on older versions, like mentioned in Getting started.

 This module supports [AoT pre-compiling](https://angular.io/guide/aot-compiler).